- Assistant Professor (starting Fall 2018) | Department of Evolution, Ecology and Organismal Biology | The Ohio State

 PUBLICATIONS (Google Scholar Profile)

-- Delpietro HA, Russo R, Carter G, Lord R, Delpietro G. Reproductive seasonality, sex ratio, and philopatry in Argentina’s common vampire bats. (email me for manuscript)
+- Delpietro HA, Russo R, Carter G, Lord R, Delpietro G. In press.
+Reproductive seasonality, sex ratio, and philopatry in Argentina’s common vampire bats.
+Royal Society Open Science. (preprint)

 - Carter G, Wilkinson G, Page R. 2017.
 Food-sharing vampire bats are more nepotistic under conditions of perceived risk.
 Behavioral Ecology. doi:10.1093/beheco/arx006 (PDF) (data)